+The variational problem can be used directly as a loss function in deep learning methods.
+We expect that a numerical scheme based on a combination of massively parallel dynamical sampling, automatic differentiation and stochastic gradient descent minimization of our loss function will be effective in identifying interpretable RCs in large-scale real-world systems, such as biomolecular complexes. \\

 This article is structured as follows: Section~\ref{sec:related_work} compares our approach to related work.
-Section~\ref{sec:characterization} introduces our characterization of systems with good reaction coordinates, and confirms the compatibility of that characterization with established concepts.
-Section~\ref{sec:variational} derives a variational principle for reaction coordinates in form of a loss function whose minimizer yields (almost) optimal reaction coordinates.
-Section~\ref{sec:numerical_aspects} shows that approximating this loss function via a Monte Carlo method requires less dynamical samples if the system indeed possesses good reaction coordinates.
-Section~\ref{sec:examples} demonstrates the variational principle and approximation of the loss function by two synthetic examples.
+Section~\ref{sec:characterization} introduces our characterization of good and optimal RCs, and confirms the compatibility of that characterization with established concepts.
+Section~\ref{sec:variational} derives the variational principle in form of a loss function for optimal RCs.
+Section~\ref{sec:numerical_aspects} shows how this loss function can be efficiently approximated via a Monte Carlo method with sparse samples.
+It also discusses the applicability of modern machine learning methods.
+Finally, section~\ref{sec:examples} demonstrates the variational principle and the sparse loss function approximation by two synthetic examples.
 Section~\ref{sec:conclusions} contains the conclusions, and an outlook on future work.